NBA Rumors: Sixers Could Sign Carmelo Anthony Once He’s Waived By Rockets, Per ‘Get More Sports’

 Carmelo Anthony may be considered as the odd man out in Houston, but he could still be valuable to a team who needs a veteran presence and another reliable option on the offensive end of the floor.
 Parting ways with the last season’s Western Conference runner-up is not bad at all for Anthony since he could still have the opportunity to contend for the NBA championship title by signing with the Sixers.

 The Sixers recently made a huge upgrade on their roster by engaging in a blockbuster trade with the Minnesota Timberwolves to acquire All-Star forward Jimmy Butler.
 The potential Sixers’ starting lineup of Ben Simmons, J.J.
-Redick, Butler, Carmelo Anthony, and Joel Embiid will not only give Philadephia a strong chance of beating other Eastern Conference powerhouse teams like the Boston Celtics, Toronto Raptors, and Milwaukee Bucks in a best-of-seven series, but it also could help them dethrone the reigning NBA champions, Golden State Warriors.
+Redick, Butler, Carmelo Anthony, and Joel Embiid will not only give Philadelphia a strong chance of beating other Eastern Conference powerhouse teams like the Boston Celtics, Toronto Raptors, and Milwaukee Bucks in a best-of-seven series, but it also could help them dethrone the reigning NBA champions, Golden State Warriors.

-As of now, it remains unknown how long will the drama between Carmelo Anthony and the Rockets continue.
+As of now, it remains unknown how long the drama between Carmelo Anthony and the Rockets will continue.
 Anthony remains sidelined due to illness, and there is a growing belief around the league that he has already played his final game as a Rocket.
 Once he becomes available, expect the Sixers to make a move.